iamkunalagarwal/Capstone-2---Airlines-Juxtaposition/README.md

 # Capstone-2---Airlines-Juxtaposition
-Contrasting ratings of 292 airlines and predicting their recommendation parameter.
+Contrasting ratings of 292 Airlines & 4 Cabin classes and predicting their recommendation parameter.